codurance/site/_posts/2017-10-27-conventional-interfaces.md

 > A signal-processing engineer would find it natural to conceptualize processes in terms of signals flowing through a cascade of stages, each of which implements part of the program plan.

-We will expand more on this metaphor later on, but for now it is important to emphasize that making the signal-flow structure evident in the design of our programs increases the modularity and readability of the resulting code.
-It is also important to emphasize that the use of these combinators increase the level of abstraction at which we can write code by taking away low level details such as, iteration, recursion, conditional statements...
+We will expand more on this metaphor later on, but for now, it is important to emphasize that making the signal-flow structure evident in the design of our programs increases the modularity and readability of the resulting code.
+It is also important to emphasize that the use of these combinators increase the level of abstraction at which we can write code by taking away low-level operations such as iteration, recursion or conditional statements.

 To demonstrate the importance of the principle, let's consider the two following functions taken from SICP, which I have translated from LISP to Haskell.

-* This set of combinnators let us extract the distints parts of a computation by decomposing the different concerns
+* This set of combinators let us extract the distinct parts of a computation by decomposing the different concerns
 * The implementation of a sequence dictates how the sequence is iterated (https://softwareengineering.stackexchange.com/questions/284912/why-sequences-are-recommended-as-conventional-interfaces)

 ## Discovering common patterns